tertle/com.bovinelabs.entities/README.md

 ## Systems
 ### EntityEventSystem
 https://forum.unity.com/threads/batch-entitycommandbuffer.593569/

-Easily create simple events extremeply efficiently.
+Easily create lots of events extremely efficiently.

 #### How to use